menu

 Demographics

-In terms of college education, Williston is nearly on par with the US average for all cities of 21.84%: 19.59% of adults 25 and older in Williston have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Williston rank slightly lower than the national average.
+16.75% of adults 25 and older in Williston have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in Williston in 2022 was $28,930, which is upper middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $115,720 for a family of four.
+The per capita income in Williston in 2022 was $26,948, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $107,792 for a family of four.
 However, Williston contains both very wealthy and poor people as well.
+Williston also has one of the higher rates of people living in poverty in the nation, with 31.09% of its population below the federal poverty line.

 Williston is an extremely ethnically-diverse town.
 The people who call Williston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Williston residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Williston include English, Maltese, Irish, German, and Scots-Irish.
+Important ancestries of people in Williston include English, Maltese, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Williston is English.
 Other important languages spoken here include Spanish and African languages.